ozziexsh/validate/README.md

 - ~~Give option to provide atoms in rule lists for simple validators to get rid of needing to import each one~~
 - Test usage with mixed keys (`:atoms` and `"strings"`)
 - Add more out-of-the-box validators
-- Provide documentation on custom validators
+- ~~Provide documentation on custom validators~~
-- i18n
+- i18n support for errors
 - Support more input params than just maps
+- Make `:skip` api more clear
+- Turn errors into list

 ## Installation